chrismanp/pldi24_artifact/README.md

   --schedule_tasks {PRC,PRL,DELEGATEPRC,PRCPRL,DELEGATEPRCPRL,OPENCILKDEFAULT_FINE,PBBS} [{PRC,PRL,DELEGATEPRC,PRCPRL,DELEGATEPRCPRL,OPENCILKDEFAULT_FINE,PBBS} ...]
                         How to schedule parallel task in pfor.
 Only used for the PBBSv2 benchmarks.

 			PBBS : By default, it uses the PBBS scheduling mechanism.
-                        The PBBS default scheduling mechanism uses divide and conquer if the user sets grainsize.
+                        The PBBS default scheduling mechanism uses divide and conquer if the grainsize is not equal to 0.
                         If grainsize is set to 0, it uses cilk_for parallel construct.

                         OPENCILKDEFAULT_FINE: Similar to PBBS.
                         However, if the grainsize is set to 0, the maximum grainsize is set to 8 (Default is 2048).
                         (sets environment variable OPENCILKDEFAULT_FINE=1)

                         PRC: Similar to PBBS, except that we manually lower the cilk_for in source code using the tail recursion elimination version of divide and conquer.
                         (sets environment variable PRC=1)

-                        PRL: Use parallel-ready loop to lower the parallel-for. (sets env variable PRL=1)
+                        PRL: Use parallel-ready loop to lower the parallel-for.
+                        (sets env variable PRL=1)

-                        PRCPRL : Uses divide and conquer and then parallel-ready loop for the remaining iteration. (sets env variable PRCPRL=1)
+                        PRCPRL : Uses PRC and then PRL for the remaining iteration. (sets env variable PRCPRL=1)

+                        DELEGATEPRC :  Uses Explicit fork and then PRC for the remaining iteration.
-                        DELEGATEPRC :  Use the parallel-ready loop to lower the parallel-for. (sets env variable PRL=1)
+                        (sets env variable DELEGATEPRC=1)

-                        DELEGATEPRCPRL :  It uses an Explicit fork, then divide and conquer, and then a parallel ready loop for the remaining iteration. (sets environment variable DELEGATEPRCPRL=1)
+                        DELEGATEPRCPRL :  It uses an Explicit fork, then PRC, and then PRL for the remaining iteration.
+                        (sets environment variable DELEGATEPRCPRL=1)

   --ifile IFILE         Input file
   -v, --verbose         Verbose
-  --dryrun              Dry run, only print commands that would be executed --wait_load WAIT_LOAD
-                        The minimum load before the benchmark can be executed (Default=10)
+  --dryrun              Dry run, only print commands that would be executed --wait_load WAIT_LOAD The minimum load before the benchmark can be executed (Default=10)

 ```